GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 ## The agenda for enterprises

 <!-- image -->
-**Image Description:** In this image there is a black background with some text and images.
+**AI-Generated Image Description:** In this image, there is a diagram with some text and an icon.
 <!-- end image description -->